MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 ## Security Considerations

-Displaying web apps in a frameless window leaves room for developers to spoof content in what was previously a trusted, UA-controlled region.
+Displaying installed web apps in a frameless window leaves room for developers to spoof content in what was previously a trusted, UA-controlled region.

 Currently in Chromium browsers, `standalone` mode includes a title bar which on initial launch displays the `title` of the webpage on the left, and the origin of the page on the right (followed by the "settings and more" button and the window controls).
 After a few seconds, the origin text disappears.